mcolella14/python_ghost_cursor/README.md

 # Pyppeteer Ghost Cursor
-Python port of <a href="https://github.com/Xetera/ghost-cursor">Xetera/ghost-cursor</a>, for use with pyppeteer.
+Python port of <a href="https://github.com/Xetera/ghost-cursor">Xetera/ghost-cursor</a>, for use with Pyppeteer and Playwright.

-> Generate realistic, human-like mouse movement data between coordinates or navigate between elements with puppeteer like the definitely-not-robot you are.
+> Generate realistic, human-like mouse movement data between coordinates or navigate between elements with Pyppeteer/Playwright like the definitely-not-robot you are.

 ## Installation